 Living donor transplants resume at University Hospital

-University Health System Transplant Center has performed its first living donor transplant since COVID-19 forced the postponement of all non-emergency surgeries in March.
+University Health Transplant Center has performed its first living donor transplant since COVID-19 forced the postponement of all non-emergency surgeries in March.

 During March and April, the team continued with transplants for critically ill patients when deceased organs became available.
 Thirty patients received the gift of life during that time.

-“We had to make a decision on how to best protect our patients,” said Jennifer Milton, the chief administrative officer for the Transplant Center, a partnership between University Health System and UT Health San Antonio.
+“We had to make a decision on how to best protect our patients,” said Jennifer Milton, the chief administrative officer for the Transplant Center, a partnership between University Health and UT Health San Antonio.
 “During this time we kept close tabs on the impacted recipients to ensure they continued to be stable and would not face worsening health due to waiting longer.”

 This week, living donor transplants resumed with the team removing a small portion of a donor’s liver, which will regenerate.
 It was transplanted into a patient whose liver was failing.
 A few days later a kidney from a living donor was also transplanted.
 Another patient affected by the delay is scheduled to receive a kidney from a living donor next week.